waggle-sensor/microWaggle/integrated/software/deviceController/ReadmeMain.md

   - Ex.
 Usage: **Given a node with the nodeID 43 exists**: `python3 controller.py --configure 43 -sdf 15` -> Node with ID 43 now has a sending frequency of 15 seconds.
   - Ex.
 Usage: **Given nodes with the nodeID 44, 45, and 46 exist**: `python3 controller.py --configure 44,45,46 -sdf 15` -> Nodes ID 44, 45, & 46 now have a sending frequency of 15 seconds.

--`-nsf` : Changes the frequency at which the selected node sends status messages.
+- `-nsf` : Changes the frequency at which the selected node sends status messages.
 Can change multiple node's setting if nodeID's are separated by a comma.
 Example usage:
   - Ex.
 Usage: **Given a node with the nodeID 43 exists**: `python3 controller.py --configure 43 -sdf 15` -> Node with ID 43 now has a status publish frequency of 15 seconds.
   - Ex.
 Usage: **Given nodes with the nodeID 44, 45, and 46 exist**: `python3 controller.py --configure 44,45,46 -sdf 15` -> Nodes ID 44, 45, & 46 now have a status publish frequency of 15 seconds.